 Trend lines give you target price and stop loss price for a trade.
-Breakouts or breakdowns of stock prices from a trend line carry much significance.
-They indicate a start or break of a trend in stock prices.
+Breakouts or breakdowns of stock prices from these lines carry much significance.
+They indicate a start or break of a new trend in stock prices.
 Thus, Trend lines bring a discipline in your trading and also give you trading signals.

 If we see a technical chart for a stock, we find that stock prices keep fluctuating up and low.
-They may keep trading like this for short term, medium term or long term.
-Consequently, a trading range is established.
+Thus, a trading range is established.
 The trading ranges have highs and lows made at different times.
-We can draw a Trend line joining these lows or highs.
+We can draw a trend line joining these low and high price points.

-To have a more reliable Trend line, you need to ensure that maximum number of points are touching the Trend line.
-The smaller the number of points touching the Trend line, the less reliable it is.
+To have a more reliable trend line, you need to ensure that maximum number of points are touching the line.
+The smaller the number of points touching the trend line, the less reliable it is.

 How To Draw Trend Lines ?

-We can draw the trendline for both, up trending security, a down trending security or for a trading range on the technical charts of stocks.
+We can draw the trendline for up trending security, a down trending security or for a trading range on the technical charts of stocks.

-In an up trending stock, a trader is willing to buy it so as to take the advantage of the trend but he is reluctant to buy it near the top.
+In an up-trending stock, a trader is willing to buy it so as to take the advantage of the trend, but he is reluctant to buy it near the top.
 Risk is that prices have the tendency to retrace back before again moving higher.
-So, he will draw a trendline on the chart in such a way that it joins maximum number of low prices touched by that security.
+So, he will draw a trendline on the chart in such a way that it joins maximum number of low prices made by that security.

-We have drawn a line joining the lower points which we can continue to extend further as more prices appear on the chart.
-In an up trending stock, prices are expected to move higher and in order to capture maximum move, the trader will look to buy it at dips.
+In an up-trending stock, prices are expected to move higher and in order to capture maximum move, the trader will look to buy it at dips.
 At how much dip?
 Trend line helps to decide that.

 You see whenever prices retrace after moving higher, they continue to bounce from the trendline.
 So, we can take a trade by buying the security when it comes closer to the trendline in anticipation that prices will rise again.

-So short selling traders enter the trade when stock moves higher and comes near the trendline, anticipating further price fall.
-Here also, the trendline acts as resistance point for the price and traders enjoy the move till stock remains below the trend line.
+Short selling traders enter the trade when stock moves higher and comes near the trendline, anticipating further price fall.
+Here also, the trendline acts as resistance point for the price and traders enjoy the move till stock remains below the line.

-One day, break out takes place above the Trend Line and the stock sees strong surge in prices.
+One day, break out takes place above the line and the stock sees strong surge in prices.
 As a trader, you need to keep reading the technical charts daily.
-In that case, if you have hawk’s eye, you can spot those kind of opportunities wee in advance.
+In that case, if you have hawk’s eye, you can spot those kinds of opportunities were in advance.

 Use of Channels